charlesbaynham/gitver/README.md

 License: LaTeX Project Public License 1.3c

 This package will get a description of the current git version of this document and store it in a command `\gitVer`.
-If memoir is installed, it will also add this to the document headers unless the option "noheader" is passed.
+If memoir or fancyhdr are in use, it will also add this to the document footers unless the option "noheader" is passed.

 It also defines a command `\versionBox{}` which outputs a box containing the